18 March 2023

 To access an item in another module you need to use the path to the item.
 The path tells Rust how to find the item, a bit like a path in the filesystem tells the OS where to find a file.
 It’s pretty straightforward:

-is item bar
+foo::bar is item bar inside module

-is the parent module.Rust has the use
+foo.self is the current module.super is the parent module.Rust has the use declaration to bring names into the

 current scope.
-If you need foo::bar::baz
+If you need foo::bar::baz in multiple

 places, you can put